-Editor’s Note: While we are delighted to see Tucsonans once again gathering for fun events, we are also aware that the new Delta variant is circulating and case counts in Arizona are on the rise.
+Editor’s Note: While we are delighted to see Tucsonans once again gathering for fun events, we are also aware that the Delta variant is in widespread circulation.
 Please consider getting vaccinated against COVID if you haven’t yet and following CDC guidance, which includes wearing masks at crowded indoor events.
 Keep yourself and others safe—the pandemic isn’t over yet.

 Tea Ceremony Demonstration at Yume Gardens.
 This Japanese tea ceremony is also known as chanoyu, which translates literally to “hot water for tea.”
 It’s a fascinating and pleasant series of rituals to prepare stylized green tea, and your hosts, wearing traditional Japanese kimonos, will talk you through the whole thing.
 They’ll demonstrate how the tea has been prepared, served and enjoyed in Japan for many centuries.
 Unfortunately, they won’t be serving the tea due to COVID-19 restrictions, but it’s still a beautiful and soothing process to watch.
 1 and 2 p.m.
 Saturday, Dec.
 4. Yume Gardens, 2130 N. Alvernon Way. $20 per person includes garden admission.